L-Ramos/CardiologyAI/README.md

 # CardiologyAI
-Repository for the AI code developed for the Cardiology projects
+Repository for the AI code developed for the PLN project (Amsterdam UMC)

 Current content: